 Waiting lists: If a class is over-subscribed, a waiting list will be automatically generated based on ranked preferences and year in law school.

 Your course selection results will be available online at YLS:Courses before the open add/drop period.
-If you wish to drop a class prior to the add/drop period, you may do so by emailing registrar.law@yale.edu.
+If you wish to drop a class prior to the add/drop period, email registrar.law@yale.edu.

-Open Add/Drop Course Registration in the Yale Hub During the First Week of the Term (https://yub.yale.edu)
+Add/Drop During the First Week of the Term in Yale Hub

 Any limited enrollment courses that you were allocated as well as all selected general enrollment and instructor permission courses will be put into your registration record in the Hub.
 You may be enrolled in up to 20 units at this point – it is your responsibility to ensure that you have a course load of 12-16 units by the add/drop deadline.

 You may add any courses with space or drop any courses that you have been allocated during the first week of the term.
-You should also register for all journals, student-managed programs, or supervised research/reading courses during this time.
+You may also register for supervised research/reading courses and reading groups during this time.

-If you are admitted to a limited or permission of instructor course and decide to drop the course, you must inform both the instructor and the Law School registrar’s office.
+If you are admitted to a limited or permission of instructor course and decide to drop the course, we as that you inform the instructor and the Law School Registrar’s Office.

 Waiting lists: With the exception of experiential courses as well as some limited enrollment and permission of instructor courses, waitlists are maintained by the registrar’s office.
 If a place becomes available for you, you will receive an email inviting you to participate in the course.
 You will have 24 hours to respond to that email or the place will be offered to the next person on the list.